aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/03_crystal.md

 If the symmetry is recalculated for a loaded crystal (with the `eps.r`, CLEAR, or RECALC options), then all fields are unloaded and all critical point lists are cleared.

+The ANALYSIS keyword explores different values of the precision parameter (`eps.r`) and outputs the calculated space group symbol for each of them.
+This keyword is useful when there is a crystal that may have certain symmetry but there is interference from numerical or experimental noise in the atomic positions or cell parameters.
+The ANALYSIS keyword does not change the crystal structure or its symmetry operations.

 ## Atomic Charge Options {#c2-charge}